 Color blindness is usually an inherited condition that makes it difficult to differentiate among shades of colors.
-Color blindness happens when the cones of the eye are missing specific light sensitive pigments.
+Color blindness, or color deficiency, happens when the cones of the eye are missing specific light sensitive pigments.

 Research suggests that color blindness is most prevalent in Caucasian males.